 After three games ended in walk-off field goals, including the Rams against the Buccaneers earlier on Sunday, Josh Allen and Patrick Mahomes finished off the weekend with a saga for the ages.
 The Chiefs and Bills combined for 25 points in the final two minutes, and after Mahomes led an incredible drive down the field in the final seconds of the game, Harrison Butker tied the game on a 49-yard field goal to send it to OT.
 The Chiefs won the coin toss, and on the opening drive of bonus football, Mahomes connected with Travis Kelce for an 8-yard TD to cap off an eight-play, 75-yard game-winning drive.
 Why exactly it played out that way has to do with the NFL’s overtime rules.

-The 2021 NFL Playoffs are underway and we might see a game go into overtime, including in Super Bowl LV.
-However, unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
+Unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
+But some very important things are exactly the same.
 See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook.

 - If the score is still tied at the end of an overtime period — or if the second team’s initial possession has not ended — the teams will play another overtime period.
 Play will continue regardless of how many overtime periods are needed for a winner to be determined.